Earth and Planetary Sciences

 - Hideaki Kawano, Associate Professor

-- Akimasa Yoshikawa, Lecturer
+- Akimasa Yoshikawa, Associate Professor

 - The Space and Earth Electromagnetism (SEE) group studies space weather, aurora, electromagnetic fields, and plasma fluctuations in the Sun–Earth system.
 We have been greatly contributing to the development of the real-time Magnetic Field Data Acquisition System (MAGDAS), consisting of ground magnetometers installed around the world and the system to real-time retrieve data from the magnetometers via the Internet.
 On the basis of the MAGDAS network data, we are studying the electromagnetically coupled system from the Sun to the Earth.
 We are also studying simultaneous observations by MAGDAS and satellites in space, which also provide a very powerful approach for understanding the coupled system.
 We are also developing new methods of data analysis and constructing theoretical framework for understanding the Sun–Earth coupled system.